 Around the world, patrol boats are critical assets for providing coastal security and surveillance.
-Missions range from border protection and vessel interception/interdiction to providing non-lethal marine security, valuable cargo escorts, super-yacht shadowing, personnel and property protection, fisheries monitoring and more.
+Missions range from border protection and vessel interception/interdiction to providing non-lethal marine security, valuable cargo escorts, super-yacht shadowing, personnel and property protection, aquaculture monitoring and more.
 In addition to supporting private security efforts, many different types of patrol boats are used within the government and military programs of nearly every nation.

 The international demand for these security workboats is predicted to increase nearly two-fold in the coming decade.
 According to market research company QYResearch, the patrol boat market is expected to grow from $180 million in 2017 to $320 million in 2025.
 This rapid expansion is in response to increasing regional tensions, peacekeeping operations, conflicting territorial claims and maritime security threats, reports Future Marketing Insights, a provider of market intelligence.